-The DIFP conducted a targeted market conduct examination of Great Northern Insurance Company.
+The DIFP conducted a targeted market conduct examination of Vigilant Insurance Company.
 The examiners found the following principal areas of concern:

-The examiners found two violations in the commercial multi-peril underwriting.
+- The examiners found three violations in the commercial multi-peril underwriting. - · The examiners found five violations in the homeowners paid claims.